Superformula/node-backend-test/developer-guide.md

   - Then in chrome browser, browse to `chrome://inspect`
 - Run all the unit tests: `npm test`
 - Run a single unit test file: `tap code/some-test-tap.js`
+- Run a single test within unit test file: `tap -g some-pattern code/some-test-tap.js`
+  - Will only run tests with description matching `some-pattern`
 - Run a group of unit test files: `tap 'code/some-glob-*-tap.js'`
-- Read the API docs
-  - Start the server then browse to [http://localhost:3000/documentation]()
+- Run code coverage: `npm run coverage` then open `coverage/lcov-report/index.html`
 - Copy some data out of the running mongodb container to your dev machine
   - `docker-compose exec mongo bash`
   - `cp /path/to/some/file.txt /host`
   - The file will be at `datat/host/file.txt` under this repo's working directory

+## API Documentation

+Start the server then browse to [http://localhost:3000/documentation]()